-Miscellaneous income increased by A\$208K to A\$1.08 million for FY2018 from A\$0.8 million for FY2017.
-This increase was primarily attributable to sales growth of our LAG-3 products used in research.
+The research material sales increased from A\$1.01 million in FY 2018 to A\$1.16 million in FY 2019 due to sales growth of our LAG-3 products used in research.

-In March 2018, Immutep received a A\$687K cash rebate from the Australian Federal Government's R&D tax incentive program, which was provided in respect of expenditure incurred on eligible research and development activities conducted in FY2017 and mainly related to our TACTI-mel trial being conducted in Australia.
-In addition, Immutep has recognised approximately A\$720K grant income from the Australian Federal Government's R&D tax incentive program.
+In March 2019, Immutep received a A\$872K cash rebate from the Australian Federal Government's R&D tax incentive program, which was provided in respect of expenditure incurred on eligible research and development activities conducted in FY2018 and mainly related to our TACTI-mel trial being conducted in Australia.
+In addition, Immutep has recognised approximately A\$1.29 million grant income from the Australian Federal Government's R&D tax incentive program for FY 2019.

-The Company's French subsidiary has also benefited from cash grants of €877K (approximately A\$1.35 million) from the French Crédit d'Impôt Recherche scheme (received in August 2017) for the eligible research and development expenditures incurred in the 2016 calendar year in Europe.
-The French subsidiary has also recognised A\$2.5 million grant income from the French Crédit d'Impôt Recherche scheme for the expenditure incurred on eligible research and development activities conducted in FY2018.
+The Company's French subsidiary has also benefited from cash grants of €1.22 million (approximately A\$1.91 million) from the French Crédit d'Impôt Recherche scheme (received in August 2018) for the eligible research and development expenditures incurred in the 2017 calendar year in Europe.
+The French subsidiary has also recognised A\$3.05 million grant income from the French Crédit d'Impôt Recherche scheme for the expenditure incurred on eligible research and development activities conducted in calendar year 2018 and first half of calendar year 2019.

-Interest income increased by A\$73K to A\$177K in FY2018.
-The increase was due to the increase in the level of cash held on term deposit and an increase in interest rates.
+Interest income increased from A\$177K in FY2018 to A\$397K in FY2019.
+The increase was due to the increase in the level of cash held on term deposit and an increase in weighted average interest rates.